Charles Ofria: Early life and education

-Dr. Charles A. Ofria is a Professor in the Department of Computer Science and Engineering at Michigan State University, the director of the Digital Evolution (DEvo) Lab there, and Director of the BEACON Center for the Study of Evolution in Action.
-He is the son of the late Charles Ofria, who developed the first fully integrated shop management program for the automotive repair industry.
-Ofria attended Stuyvesant High School and graduated from Ward Melville High School in 1991.
-He obtained a B.S. in Computer Science, Pure Mathematics, and Applied Mathematics from Stony Brook University in 1994, and a Ph.D. in Computation and Neural Systems from the California Institute of Technology in 1999.
-Ofria's research focuses on the interplay between computer science and Darwinian evolution.
+Ofira is the son of the late Charles Ofria, who developed the first fully integrated shop management program for the automotive repair industry.
+He attended Stuyvesant High School and graduated from Ward Melville High School in 1991.
+He earned a B.S. in Computer Science, Pure Mathematics, and Applied Mathematics from Stony Brook University in 1994.
+He completed a Ph.D. in Computation and Neural Systems at the California Institute of Technology in 1999.